 Next-generation NPCs.
 With continuing AI advances, NPC behavior may one day approach human intelligence and emotional capabilities, passing the Turing test in games.
 This leads to ethical considerations.

 AI-assisted development.
 In the future, AI itself may build games with little to no human involvement.
 This could vastly amplify the output of the industry.
-But development without human oversight risks losing what makes games meaningful.
+However, development without human oversight risks losing what makes games meaningful.

 Also Read: The Role of Telecommunications in Modern Society